ComputeCanada/druid-dashboard/DEVELOPMENT.md

 appear in any order to support idioms of the supported language.
 Of course, `i18n_static()` cannot handle variables.

+**Note**: A nosy user with basic web developer skills could find the list of strings and from these learn about some functions for which they might not otherwise have access.
+This is probably not an issue, but any sensitive strings would best be left handled by the server.

 ## Authentication and application credentials

 Authentication in this app assumes it is running behind a reverse proxy which